stainii/portal-weather/README.md

 If you don't disable the OpenWeatherMap forecast service, it is required to provide an API key.

-When running in Docker, you can provide this as an environment variable "OPENWEATHERMAP_API_KEY".
+When running in Docker, you can provide this as an environment variable "OPEN_WEATHER_MAP_API_KEY".

 ## Internal working